 VRM in the States: Wisconsin

-Wisconsin currently has the Election Day Registration and Portability components of Voter Registration Modernization in place.
+Wisconsin currently has the Online Voter Registration, Election Day Registration, and Portability components of Voter Registration Modernization in place.

 Advances in Voter Registration Modernization

-- Election Day Registration: Wisconsin implemented Election Day registration in 1975.
+- Election Day Registration: Wisconsin enacted Election Day registration in 1975.
 Individuals may register and vote at the polls on Election Day and at municipal clerk’s offices during the early voting period.

 Gains from Voter Registration Modernization in Wisconsin